 Is Slow Play Ruining Golf?

-Slow play, the bane of the modern game, in particular on professional tours.
+Slow play, is the bane of the modern game, in particular on professional tours.

 I doubt there is a topic in golf that is likely to cause more debate in clubhouses around the globe.

-Let’s take a look at some of the causes of slow play, why people find it irritating and ways to combat the problem.
+Let’s take a look at some of the causes, why people find it irritating and ways to combat the slow-play problem.